HyperspaceApp/Hyperspace.app/doc/Plugins.md

 We at NebulousLabs are all about decentralization... of everything!
 Thus we are redesigning our GUI desktop application with that in mind.
-We want the community interested in the Sia network to be able to:
+We want the community interested in the Hyperspace network to be able to:

-1. Use Sia-UI in the way they want with only the plugins they care about instead of using our rigid set of tools.
+1. Use Hyperspace.app in the way they want with only the plugins they care about instead of using our rigid set of tools.
 2. Be able to design and implement their own plugins.
 3. Customize their own UI experience simply without obfuscating menubars.